Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 ### Features of the Schema
 * Standardized Structure: Defines consistent fields for creating OSS advisory files.
-* Support for Approvals: Includes fields to track consumption and externalization statuses.
+* Support for Approvals: Includes fields for tracking consumption and externalization approvals, along with the ability to extend the schema for additional use cases.
 * Rich Metadata: Supports versioning, severity levels, and detailed descriptions of advisories.
 * Flexibility: Handles multiple affected versions, package URLs (PURLs), and regex patterns.